 Although you are unlikely to need ten years to get to Ithaca like Odysseus did, Ithaca is not the most straightforward Greek island to reach.

-The easiest way to get there is by ferry either from Patras, or from Kefalonia if you are island hopping.
-Connections to other Ionian islands are also available, depending on time of year.
+The easiest way to get there is by ferry either from Patras on the Greece mainland, or from Kefalonia if you are island hopping.
+Connections to other Ionian islands in Greece are also available, depending on time of year.